MichaelLarocca/blog-michael-jude-larocca/posts/2021/01-21/TheMandalorian.md

 **Scrimba tells us that publicly displaying our work is great for building our personal brand and gives us something to show off in coding interviews in the future.**

 **I believe it is a big personal step to create a blog and to put yourself out there.
-So in this article, I am showcasing every "Budget Calculator" blog post that my classmates made!**
+So in this article, I am showcasing every "Budget Calculator" blog post, live stream or video tutorial that my classmates made!**

 ![Bounty Hunters](img/01-27-21/bounty-hunters.jpg)